Code-By-Script/CSharp-ConsoleMethods/README.md

 Console.ReadKey(); // ⏳ Wait for a key press from the user.
 Console.ReadLine(); // ⏳ Wait for a line of text input from the user.
  ```
+## ⚠️ Important Note
+**Remember** to always test your code after making changes! ✅

 ## Step 9: Task - Change Console Title and Clear Console 🔧

-**Task Description**:
+### 🔧 Task Description
-Your task is to change the console title to "Code-By-Script-channel" and clear the console after displaying a message.
-This helps in branding and provides a fresh view for further outputs.
+Your task is to change the console title to **"Code-By-Script-channel"** and **"clear the console after displaying a message"**. 📝 This helps in branding and provides a fresh view for further outputs. 🌟

 <details>
 <summary>Click to see the solution! 👀</summary>